usnistgov/ARIAC/docs/tutorials/tutorial_5.rst

 Package Structure
 =================

-Updates and additions that are specific to :inline-tutorial:`tutorial 5`  are highlighted in the tree below.
+Updates and additions that are specific to :tuto:`Tutorial 5`  are highlighted in the tree below.

 .. code-block:: text
     :emphasize-lines: 2, 9, 15